visit-dav/visit/src/doc/cli_manual/functions.rst

   AlterDatabaseCorrelation(name, databases, method) -> integer

-name : type
+name : string
-    The name argument must be a string object containing the name of the database correlation to be altered.
+    The name of the database correlation to be altered.

-databases : type
+databases : AMBIGUOUS
     The databases argument must be a tuple or list of strings containing the fully qualified database names to be used in the database correlation.

-method : type
+method : integer
     The method argument must be an integer in the range [0,3].

 return type : integer